Brussels Sprouts: Health Benefits and How-To

 Brussels sprouts tend to bring out strong opinions: You either love them or you hate them.
 If you love them, you’re in luck – these tiny cabbages are packed with nutrition.
 As a bonus, they thrive in colder temperatures, so they’re at their peak when there are few other fresh, local produce options available.
 If you’ve always thought you hated them, you just might want to give them another chance.
 Brussels sprouts are enjoying a moment in the spotlight, which means there are all kinds of new ways to prepare them.
 These new methods might just be tasty enough to make you forget all about those childhood dinners of overcooked, mushy “little brains.”

-Nutrition Data for Brussels Sprouts
+Nutrition Facts for Brussels Sprouts

-• Calories: 36 kcal
+• Calories: 36

 • Carbohydrates: 7 g